mitydigital/statamic-scheduled-cache-invalidator/README.md

 <!-- /statamic:hide -->

-> A command to help invalidate the cache when scheduled Statamic entries are due to go live
+> A command to help invalidate the static cache when scheduled entries are due to go live.

+## What is it?

+Let's say you have a Blog, and your Statamic site uses full (or half) Static Caching.

+Now, imagine you have written a blog post that you want to go live at midday tomorrow.

+What would you prefer to do:

+- wait around until midday tomorrow to manually click publish at 12:00 on the dot, or
+- publish now, and have this utility take care of flushing the cache for you?

+This command is designed to be run every minute, and looks for Entries (in all of your **dated** Collections) that are scheduled to be published at that minute.

 ## Documentation